How to become a Chinese Translator?

 4. Good references, contacts, and networking

-The translation is now an essential part of almost every company’s business.
-The problem is that these jobs are challenging to find through ads and online job boards.
+Translation is now an essential part of almost every company’s operations.
+The problem is that these roles are difficult to find through job ads and online job boards.

-Finding success is easier when you have a powerful resume and plenty of contacts.
+Finding success is easier when you have a powerful resume and a strong network.

-Focusing on improving your connections once you become a freelance translator will help.
+Focusing on strengthening your network as a freelance translator will help.
 The more references you have, the better off you will be in the long run.

 Making an online profile on job portals is one way to do that.
 You can connect with HRs and recruiters on business networking websites like LinkedIn.

 You can expand your network by contacting professionals in this field.
-Also, you can send your CV to relevant companies.
+You can also send your CV to relevant companies.

 Chinese language translators